The Children’s Spinal Cord Injury Program helps patient become independent and return home. In 2014, 100 percent of patients returned home.

 - Our social workers identify resources in the community to assist and support the patient and family after discharge.

 Patient discharge to school/community is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
-UDSMR compares our Spinal Cord Injury Program to other pediatric programs in the nation.
+UDSMR compares our Spinal Cord Injury Program to similar pediatric programs in the nation.